Skip to main content

 What’s this?

-We’ve put together a list of possible reading and listening if you want to keep yourself going during the COVID-19 lockdown, or if you just want to get a better view of biology in the run up to starting your degree.
+We’ve put together a list of possible reading and listening if you want to get a better view of biology in the run up to starting your degree.
 These are books, podcasts and newspaper and magazine resources that we think are interesting and engaging, and which we would hope you’ll find the same.
 Please note that there is no obligation to read or to listen to any of these — there won’t be a test at the start of term — but if you have time and the inclination then please jump in.
 We’ve tried to put something in for everyone, so whether you’re interested in whole-organism biology, genetics, physiology or biomedicine you should find something of interest here.

 Books